greenelab/deep-review/sections/03_categorize.md

 [@url:https://console.cloud.google.com/storage/browser/gcs-public-data--nih/radiology_2017/Chest_X-Ray_CVPR17])
 consists of 108,948 frontal-view chest
-X-ray images (from 32,717 patients) and each image is associated with one or more weakly-labeled pathology category (e.g., pneumonia and cardiomegaly) or "normal" otherwise.
+X-ray images (from 32,717 patients) and each image is associated with one or more weakly-labeled pathology category (e.g. pneumonia and cardiomegaly) or "normal" otherwise.
 Further, Wang et al. [@arxiv:1705.02315] used this dataset with a unified weakly-supervised multi-label image classification framework, to detect common thoracic diseases.
 It showed superior performance over a benchmark